-- 5. The impact of COVID-19 on children and young people's mental health is still emerging, however providers are reporting an increase in referrals to mental health services and an increased level of children and young people presenting with more serious and complex needs.
+- 6. The impact of COVID-19 on children and young people's mental health is still emerging, however providers are reporting an increase in referrals to mental health services and an increased level of children and young people presenting with more serious and complex needs.
 Local mental health services responded quickly to the COVID-19 crisis and adapted their service offers to include both telephone and online support (where clinically appropriate this included group work).
 Providers have shared that some children, young people and families did not want to access telephone or virtual support.
 As a result, during the recovery period, services have moved to providing a blended service model offer of face to face and digital support.
-During the pandemic all services remained open to referrals and followed guidance released by NHS England. - 6.
+During the pandemic all services remained open to referrals and followed guidance released by NHS England. - 7.
 Whilst COVID-19 has presented challenges in terms of service delivery, it has also expedited transformation, for example, children, young people and families now have access to a wider range of information and self-help tools online and more choice in their support method.
-Commissioners will continue to work with providers, to identify further opportunities and ensure they are embedded into service delivery, enabling young people to have more choice over how and where support is received. - 7.
+Commissioners will continue to work with providers, to identify further opportunities and ensure they are embedded into service delivery, enabling young people to have more choice over how and where support is received. - 8.
 It is recognised that the COVID-19 pandemic has exacerbated existing health inequalities, particularly around mental health and wellbeing.
-A key recommendation from the Joint Strategic Needs Assessment chapter <a href="Emotional and Mental Health of Children and Young People (2021) Nottinghamshire Insight was to review access to services by minority groups and ensure systemic barriers are mitigated or removed using the framework outlined in the Advancing Mental Health Equality Framework.
-A Health Inequalities sub-group (of the Children and Young People's Mental Health Executive) was established to take this forward and the group will ensure alignment to wider system work taking place across the Nottingham and Nottinghamshire Integrated Care System.
+A key recommendation from the JSNA chapter Emotional and Mental Health of Children and Young People (2021) Nottinghamshire Insight was to review access to services by minority groups and ensure systemic barriers are mitigated or removed using the framework outlined in the Advancing Mental Health Equality Framework.
+A Health Inequalities subgroup (of the CYP MH Executive) was established to take this forward, the group will ensure alignment to wider system work taking place across the Nottingham and Nottinghamshire ICS.